lando/lando/examples/pantheon-drupal8/README.md

 cd drupal8
 lando drush status | grep "Connected"

-# Should use the drush in pantheon.yml
+# Should use the drush in pantheon.yml or pantheon.local.yml
 cd drupal8
 lando drush version | grep 10.